 Summary: U.S. Army Chaplain Joseph Lawhorn was issued a "Letter of Concern" after giving a suicide prevention class to U.S. Army Rangers that included his testimony of how his faith had helped him counter depression.
-After legal intervention by Liberty Institute and an outpouring of support from fellow soldiers and members of Congress, the Army avoided any confrontation, and Lawhorn has publically stated, without any pushback, that he intends to include his faith in similar ministry situations.
-Importantly, Liberty Institute also succeeded in getting the Letter of Concern removed from Chaplain Lawhorn's permanent record.
+After legal intervention by First Liberty and an outpouring of support from fellow soldiers and members of Congress, the Army avoided any confrontation, and Lawhorn has publically stated, without any pushback, that he intends to include his faith in similar ministry situations.
+Importantly, First Liberty also succeeded in getting the Letter of Concern removed from Chaplain Lawhorn's permanent record.

-Contact Liberty Institute for free legal guidance and help at:
+Contact First Liberty for free legal guidance and help at:

-LibertyInstitute.org/pages/request-legalhelp-for-military
+FirstLiberty.org/request-legal-help